JoshuaKoh/async-werewolf/roles.md

 * **ALIGNMENT:** Good
 * **NIGHT ACTIVITY:** Yes

 Each night, you may choose a player to protect, like the [Bodyguard](#bodyguard).
-However, the "protected" player is also prevented from taking any nighttime action (like the Harlot).
+However, the "protected" player is also prevented from taking any nighttime action (like the Debaucher).
 You think that you are a regular Bodyguard.

 ## Alchemist
 * **TEAM:** Village